anarseyf/ksea.live/README.md

 ## TODO

 - Backend
-  - Store mongodb credentials in AWS Secrets Manager / GitHub Secrets
   - Store AWS console login credentials there too
-  - Use mongodb to store files
+  - Use mongodb to store resolved incidents
 - Frontend
   - Make history browseable (go back to any day of the year)
   - Make map dots clickable